US Pointer Navigator

 At the Alzheimer’s Association, our employees are at the core of all we do.
 Our network of more than 1,700 employees across the United States makes a difference each and every day for those impacted by Alzheimer’s and those at risk for the disease.

-The U.S. POINTER Navigator will serve as the main liaison for study participants, providing support and management of assigned team of participants assigned to the same intervention arm of a randomized controlled trial for the duration of the 2-year study.
+The U.S. POINTER Navigator will serve as the main liaison for study participants, providing support and management of an assigned team of participants assigned to the same intervention arm of a randomized controlled trial for the duration of the two year study.
 This role is crucial to participant engagement and retention and will require regular contact and oversight of participant study-related activities.
-This position reports to the Director, Medical and Research Activities at the Illinois Chapter.
+Sessions will ideally be conducted in both English and Spanish.

 Duration of Position

-This is a full-time, fully benefited, grant-funded position that is expected to run for approximately 24 months.
+This is a part time, grant-funded position that is expected to run through the end of calendar year 2023, at a minimum.

 - Work with study participants to engage and encourage them to follow their study-prescribed lifestyle intervention activities